Asiye-Aziz-Zanjani/Pick-Aggregator/INSTALLATION.md

-# Installation Guide for Picker Aggregator
+# Installation Guide for Pick Aggregator

 This guide provides detailed installation instructions for different operating systems and computing environments.